Louise Archambault Greaves: Career

 In 1964 Louise and William Greaves founded the William Greaves Production Company in New York City.
 The company is an independent film production and distribution company.
 The company distributes its work to libraries, schools, colleges, community and cultural institutions.

 Wealth of a Nation

 The documentary Wealth of a Nation was filmed in 1964.
-It documents the work of Paolo Soleri.
+It introduces the revolutionary vision of four artists: Bill Dixon, trumpeter, artist, and professor of Black Music; Lee Bontecou, artist; William Katavolos, architect; and Paolo Soleri.
 Soleri was known as a visionary architect.
 His philosophy was called arcology.
 The basic concept that architecture and ecology are not separate.

 Symbiopsychotaxiplasm

 Symbiopsychotaxiplasm is an experimental documentary hybrid film, using cinéma vérité style of filming.
 Richard Brody is quoted in 2015 in The New Yorker as saying, "What if they made a revolution and nobody saw it?
 That's what happened in 1968, when William Greaves filmed one of the most daring and original movies of the time, 'Symbiopsychotaxiplasm: Take One."

 In 1993, Symbiopsychotaxiplasm produced by Louise and William Greaves was shown at the Sundance Film Festival.
 In 2001 after years of post-development the film was reproduced as Symbiopsychotaxiplasm: Take One.
 In 2006 - A new sequel was produced called Symbiopsychotaxiplasm: Take 21⁄2.